 “How can I be sure that I’m making the best decisions?”

-My answer is always the same: find a strategy that is well-suited to your personality, and then set up a simple plan that will keep you from deviating from that strategy.
+My answer is simple: find a strategy that adapts to your natural skills and abilities, and then set up a simple plan that will make it easy for you to stick with your strategy.
 So how do you go about this?
-Start by asking yourself what kind of investor you are.
+Begin by asking yourself what kind of investor you are.
 Are you risk-seeking, or safety-seeking?
 Are you a “tinkerer” who enjoys doing research and picking stocks, or does the whole stock market thing bore you to death?
 Will you actively maintain your investment portfolio, or would you rather “set it and forget it?”
 These kinds of questions will lead you to your natural investing style, and your investing strategy should match that style.